ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-hot-water-tank.md

 - Charging percent: specifies how full the tank is charged.
 It can be a function of all temperature nodes in the stratified tank.
-If this is defined, then the tank control is based on this quantity rather than the temperature at the sensor specified in "Temperature Sensor Height"
+If this is defined, then the tank control is based on this quantity rather than the temperature set points at the top and bottom of the tank.
 - Node k temperature: the temperature at the kth stratified node. "k" ranges from 1 to the number of nodes.
 - Sizing-related actuators